 The Trenta size is only available for iced teas, refreshers, and iced coffee and the cup holds about 30 oz.

 Customers can control how hot their drinks are, but if no special temperature is requested your barista will steam the milk to about 160 degrees Fahrenheit.
 Any temperature up to 200 degrees Fahrenheit is possible.
 (It's worth noting is that soy milk is said to burn at 180 degrees Fahrenheit, so anything above that is inadvisable.)

-Starbucks offers nonfat/skim, 1%, 2%, whole and soy milk.
-Half and half, also referred to as breve (BREH-vay), heavy whipping cream, and vanilla soy milk.
+Starbucks offers many different milk options, including nonfat (also called skim), 1%, 2%, whole, and soy milk.
+Half and half, also referred to as breve (BREH-vay), heavy whipping cream, and vanilla soy milk are also available.